Australian bat lyssavirus

 • If bitten by a bat or flying fox, wash the wound thoroughly with soap and water.
 Apply antiseptic to the area and seek medical help.

 Prevention will depend on the ability to avoid exposure to bats, particularly if they are behaving unusually or unwell.
 If avoidance of the animal is not possible, then prior vaccination is recommended.
-If an exposure occurs (bite, scratch, or exposure to saliva then post exposure treatment with rabies vaccine is advised.
+If an exposure occurs (bite, scratch or exposure to saliva) then post exposure treatment with the rabies vaccine is advised.